dgroomes/junit-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * Configure a project to use JUnit via the standalone console
-* Set up GitHub actions
+* IN PROGRESS Set up GitHub actions